neomaxzero/blog/src/posts/2020/dev-performance-culture-seed-stage.md

 Although performance was last on my list that doesn't mean there's an order in which you should take care of them and this might depend on the values of your company and the current stage of your project.

-I want to tell you a little bit of my experience on being a spectator/participant of some sort of performance culture creation.
+I want to tell you a little bit of my experience on being a spectator/participant of some sort of web performance culture creation.

 # The origin of a discussion: Why is it this slow?